GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- A further `Do a search for' dialog will appear.
+- A `Do a search for` dialog will appear.
   - Type` is the type of the target data, so specify `PetWeightLogs`.

 ![bg right h:500px](images/2021-11-11-20-53-49.png)